SharifAmit/4SM/README.md

 # 4SM: Subcellular Signal Segmenting Spatiotemporal Model

-This code is part of our paper **4SM: New open-source software for subcellular segmentation and analysis of spatiotemporal fluorescence signals using deep learning** and is currently under review.
+This code is part of our paper **4SM: New open-source software for subcellular segmentation and analysis of spatiotemporal fluorescence signals using deep learning** and is currently under review. [**View Paper: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4016761**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4016761)

 The authors of the papers are <b>Sharif Amit Kamran, Khondker Fariha Hossain, Hussein Moghnieh, Sarah Riar, Allison Bartlett, Alireza Tavakkoli, Kenton M Sanders and Salah A. Baker</b>